simplify20/Simple/README.md

 # Simple
-a Simple and Clean Android application framework for Android basing on  MVVM Architecture
+A Simple and Clean Android application framework for Android basing on  MVVM Architecture